ThoughtWorks-SEA/developer-training/docs/backend/postgresql/sequelize-basics.md

 ## Connecting to PostgreSQL server

-Let's start exploring sequelize by creating a file `utils/db.js`.
+Let's start exploring sequelize by creating a config file `config/database.js` and file `db/index.js`.
+For env vars, you can refer to [node-postgres documentation](https://node-postgres.com/features/connecting#environment-variables).

 Following the Sequelize documentation on [connection pool](https://sequelize.org/master/manual/connection-pool.html), we will create only one Sequelize instance and export the instance from the module.
 This will serve as our entry point to the database.